-References to The treasury management activities of the Council shall comply relevant fully with statute and regulations and have regard to statutory statute, guidance and recognised Codes of Practice.
-These are: regulations, guidance and recognised Codes of Flactice.
-These are. statutory Local Government Act 2003 guidance, and Localism Act 2011 (in relation to general power of recognised competence) codes of practice The Local Authorities (Capital Finance and Accounting) practice (England) Regulations 2003 and subsequent amendments The Local Authorities (Contracting out of Investment Functions) Order 1996 and subsequent amendments MHCLG Statutory Guidance on Local Government Investments (2018 Edition) CIPFA Treasury Management in the Public Services: Code of Practice and Cross-sectoral Guidance Notes (2021 Edition) and Guidance Notes for Local Authorities CIPFA The Prudential Code for Capital Finance in Local Authorities (2021 Edition) and Guidance Notes for Practitioners Relevant CIPFA Bulletins Bank of England Money Markets Code (2021 Edition) and Evaluation Nation Explanatory Notes
+References to relevant statute, regulations, statutory guidance, and recognised codes of practice The treasury management activities of the Council shall comply fully with statute and regulations and have regard to statutory guidance and recognised Codes of Practice.
+These are:

+- Local Government Act 2003 - Localism Act 2011 (in relation to general power of competence) - The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 and subsequent amendments - The Local Authorities (Contracting out of Investment Functions) Order 1996 and subsequent amendments - MHCLG Statutory Guidance on Local Government Investments (2018 Edition) - CIPFA Treasury Management in the Public Services: Code of Practice and Cross-sectoral Guidance Notes (2021 Edition) and Guidance Notes for Local Authorities - CIPFA The Prudential Code for Capital Finance in Local Authorities (2021 Edition) and Guidance Notes for Practitioners - Relevant CIPFA Bulletins - Bank of England Money Markets Code (2021 Edition) and Explanatory Notes

-Procedures for evidencing the organisation's powers/authoritie s to counterparties To avoid the potential for illegal or irregular dealings in its treasury management activities the Council will maintain and make available up-to-date records of its powers and of the regulatory regime under which the TM activities are undertaken.
+Procedures for evidencing the organisation's powers/authorities to counterparties To avoid the potential for illegal or irregular dealings in its treasury management activities the Council will maintain and make available up-to-date records of its powers and of the regulatory regime under which the TM activities are undertaken.
 The Council's Financial Regulations contain evidence of the power/Council to act as required by section 151 of the Local Government Act 1972, under the general direction of Cabinet.
 The Council will confirm, if requested to do so by counterparties, the powers and authorities under which the Council effects transactions with them.
 Where required, the Council will also establish the powers of those with whom they enter into transactions, including any compliance requirements in respect of a duty of care and best practice.
 Markets in Financial Instruments Directive II (MiFID II) The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing it access to a greater range of services but without the greater regulatory protections afforded to individuals and small companies.
 Given the size and range of the Council's treasury management activities, the Chief Financial Officer believes this to be the most appropriate status.
 Reporting and audit trail To demonstrate openness and accountability and to minimise the risk of being challenged over whether the Council pursued due processes, the Council will maintain an audit trail of treasury management decisions and transactions.
 This not only dovetails with transparency on the Council's decision-making process and assessment of the effectiveness of TM decisions, it also helps if it becomes necessary to demonstrate the legality or probity of transactions.
-Statement on the organisation's political risks and management of the same adherence to Corporate Governance (TMP12 Corporate
+Statement on the organisation's political risks and management of the same adherence to Corporate Governance (TMP12 Corporate)